September 22, 2025

 The prevailing market sentiment for both rhodium and ruthenium is one of renewed optimism, marking a distinct “revival” in their respective markets.
 This positive momentum stands in contrast to the broader platinum group metals (PGM) complex, where palladium prices are experiencing downward pressure, and platinum, despite being in a deficit, sees its price gains dampened by substantial above-ground stocks.

-The outperformance of rhodium and ruthenium compared to other PGMs suggests a decoupling of these "minor" PGMs from the general market trends.
+The outperformance of rhodium and ruthenium relative to other PGMs suggests a decoupling of these “minor” PGMs from broader market trends.
 This divergence stems from their unique demand profiles and specific supply constraints.
-Rhodium's rebound is fundamentally linked to a resurgence in demand from the glass and chemical sectors, which are now finding the metal more attractive at its lower price levels, combined with an inherently tight supply.
-For ruthenium, the dramatic price increase is a direct consequence of escalating demand from the electronics industry, particularly for advanced data storage and semiconductor applications, alongside its emerging role in the hydrogen economy.
-The limited production capacity and rising consumption are driving bullish forecasts for ruthenium's future.
+Rhodium’s rebound is fundamentally linked to a resurgence in demand from the glass and chemical sectors, which are now finding the metal more attractive at lower prices, combined with an inherently tight supply.
+For ruthenium, the dramatic price increase is a direct consequence of escalating demand from the electronics industry, particularly for advanced data storage and semiconductor applications, as well as its emerging role in the hydrogen economy.
+The limited production capacity and rising consumption are driving bullish forecasts forruthenium’ss future.
 This indicates that market participants should analyze rhodium and ruthenium distinctly from the broader PGM complex, as their price dynamics are increasingly influenced by specialized industrial applications and the acute sensitivity of their concentrated supply chains.

-The "revival" in both markets is a direct result of genuine consumption growth and a tightening of the supply chain, as opposed to speculative activity.
+The “revival” in both markets is a direct result of genuine consumption growth and a tightening of the supply chain, rather than speculative activity.
 Inventory drawdowns have been a defining feature, with Rhodium stocks now at their lowest levels in over four decades.

 Historical Perspective (2015–2025)